CalvinRodo/Resume/resume.md

 **ESDC (IITB) Record of Employment (ROE) Intake Team** \
 **Programmer Analyst** *July 2010 to March 2015*

-- Created Mockups for the ROE Web Assistant in collaboration with Business Stakeholders
+- Created mockups for the ROE Web Assistant in collaboration with Business Stakeholders
 - Designed the ROE Web Assistant using Knockout.js and ASP.Net MVC
 - Designed and developed a Business Rules Engine to validate ROEs for various intake streams
 - Introduced a code review program for Junior Developers